 I may have been born smack in the middle of Generation X... but, with a West Coast mom that was a closeted hippie (a copy of "Sun Signs" on her nightstand, no less), my fate was sealed.

 There was a framed painting on the wall above my crib with my birth details surrounded by illustrations of all the zodiac signs.
 I remember looking around the ring of animals and figures every night to fall asleep.
-In middle school, I found books about Jain, witchcraft and Buddhism in her boxes of college things (No, she didn't practice witchcraft.
+In middle school, I found books about Jain, witchcraft and Buddhism in boxes of my mom's college things.
+(She didn't practice witchcraft.
 She was just interested in learning about all these mystic practices, because it was the 1960-70's.)

 After my mother passed, I found even more books and knickknacks she had been acquiring since college, related to every alternative spiritual practice you can imagine... she was intrigued by all of it.
 I inherited all her astrology and tarot books and cards, but also her fascination with mysticism, mysteries and miracles.